-sympathy for the monkey starts off as some weird snarling thing before segueing into a pretty decent recreation of “sympathy for the devil” (even the “woo-woo” backing vocals are present), only with new lyrics about genitals and constipation. near the end, gord and i both play simultaneous guitar solos that have nothing to do with one another. land of the toads is a bit like a bedtime story gone very wrong, and it gradually descends into complete insanity, with both of us making some pretty twisted background noises while i talk about naked kool-aid man and the ladies of the canyon losing their diaphragms. in the end, the highlight of the second disc is probably i couldn’t write a song if it crawled up my ass, which tells the incredible story of the backstreet boys’ ill-fated attempts at writing their own material from nick carter’s point of view. it’s life-altering stuff. the hidden track was supposed to be four or five minutes of dementia, but i could only fit about thirty seconds on the cd with the room that was left, forcing me to truncate all the good parts. maybe i should have made it a triple-cd instead.
+sympathy for the monkey starts off as a weird snarling thing before segueing into a pretty decent recreation of “sympathy for the devil” (even the “woo-woo” backing vocals are present), only with new lyrics about genitals and constipation. near the end gord and i both play simultaneous guitar solos that have nothing to do with each another. land of the toads is a bit like a bedtime story gone very wrong, gradually descending into complete insanity, with both of us making some pretty twisted background noises as i spin a story about naked kool-aid man.

-i had a funny idea for cover art that i never got around to realizing, though i did draw an approximation of it for gord’s copy of the cd. my idea was this: gord would be lying in bed with a truly terrified look on his face, like a little kid, pulling the covers up to his chin, while i stood at the side of the bed (or maybe the foot of the bed) holding a large hardcover book that said “horsemouth (& other bedtime stories)” on the cover. the book would be open, with me preparing to read a chapter, smiling like a loving parent, at once sinister and wholesome. had i known at the time how easy it would be to simply snap the picture and get it on a cd cover, i probably would have set the wheels in motion, but it would be another four years before i would even think to attempt such a thing.
+i had a funny idea for cover art i never got around to realizing, though i did draw an approximation of it for gord’s copy of the album. the idea was this: gord would be in bed with a terrified look on his face, pulling the covers up to his chin. i would be standing at the side of the bed (or maybe the foot of it), holding a large hardcover book that said “horse mouth (and other bedtime stories)” on the cover. the book would be open, with me preparing to read a chapter, smiling like a loving parent.

 horsemouth [part 1]